 Mount Zion Cemetery's history and that of the generations of African Americans, both free and enslaved, interred therein highlight life and evolving free African American culture in the District of Columbia from the earliest days of the city.

-Although Mount Zion Cemetery is located within the boundaries of the Georgetown Historic District, its historical significance is sufficiently different from the qualities which qualified the Georgetown Historic District for the National Register to merit individual registration.
-Mount Zion Cemetery is composed of two separate adjacent cemeteries- the old Methodist Burying Ground and the Female Union Band Society Graveyard which almost equally occupy an approximately three acre wooded site overlooking Rock Creek Park.
+Located within the Georgetown Historic District, Mount Zion Cemetery is composed of two separate adjacent cemeteries, the old Methodist Burying Ground and the Female Union Band Society Graveyard, which almost equally occupy a wooded site of approximately three acres overlooking Rock Creek Park.
 The land for the former was purchased in 1809; for the latter, in 1842.
-No fence separates the two properties and over the years they have come to be known in the community simply as the Mount Zion Cemetery.
+No fence separates the two properties, and over the years they have come to be known in the community simply as the Mount Zion Cemetery.